 Though some people use human sunscreen on dogs, we don’t recommend it.
 Your dog may lick the cream off, and some human formulations contain ingredients that are toxic to dogs, including para-aminobenzoic acid and zinc oxide.
 Fragrances can be irritating to your dog’s skin too, so best to be safe.

 Some dogs love to chase insects and can get a nasty surprise if they meet a wasp or bee.
-If they get stung, try and remove the stinger with tweezers, then calm the sting with a soothing, antibacterial spray – we use YuCARE Eye Spray.
+If they get stung, try and remove the stinger with tweezers, then calm the sting with a soothing, antibacterial spray.
 If your dog has been stung more than once, contact your vet for advice.

-Hot pavements can lead to sore paws, so keep an eye on them and consider protecting them with YuCARE Skin Balm.
-We generally go by the rule of if it’s too hot to walk on a pavement barefoot, it’s too hot for a dog walk – so do your best friend a favour and share an ice lolly in the shade instead!
+Hot pavements can lead to sore paws, we generally go by the rule of if it’s too hot to walk on a pavement barefoot, it’s too hot for a dog walk – so do your best friend a favour and enjoy some time in the shade instead!

 If you spot any of the following skin problems, it’s worth talking to your vet.
 Though many skin and coat niggles can often be simply solved through nutrition and changes to your routine, some can be a sign that there’s something more serious going on...